 You can also start tracking with the map button.

-When you click on the icon on the right top corner you have access to information about the app and how it works as you can see on the following image.
+When you click on the icon on the upper right corner you have access to information about the app and how it works as you can see on the following image.

 Then, when you click on the “map”button, the tracking begin :